rossudev/fruitpicker/README.md

-# Fruit Picker v1.0.1
+# Fruit Picker v1.0.4
-# node.js web application
+# A node.js web application

 This web application shows current availability for certain products at Apple stores in the United States.